-Porer lighthouse amazes everyone with it's position on an islet of the same name.
-This stone beauty is situated 2,5 km from the coast of Istria and the small town of Premantura, and it's surrounded with open sea.
+Porer lighthouse amazes everyone with its position on an islet of the same name.
+This stone beauty is situated 2,5 km from the coast of Istria and the small town of Premantura, and it's surrounded by the open sea.
 It was built in 1833, the construction must have been challenging in such rough weather and nature conditions!

 Prišnjak is a lighthouse built in 1886 on the islet of the same name which guides sailors entering the Murter archipelago.
 The islet itself is impressive to see because it's covered with a „stone lace“ - stone walls dividing it on small agricultural plots.

 While in these waters do not miss a chance to also visit Kornati National Park, only 6 NM away!